jajuk-team/jajuk-team.github.io/manual/devices.md

 - A Network drive (Netbios/Samba/NFS...).
 Under Windows, use drive letter path (like ``T:\...``) but not network favorites path or UNC paths (like : \\host\directory ).
 - A MP3 player (available only if it is seen by your operating system as an external drive).

-<div class='info'>In order to be readable from Jajuk, devices must be regular directories from the OS point of view but Jajuk uses this concept to deal with particularities (for instance, a CD-ROM is read-only or a network drive shouldn't be
+<div class='info'>In order to be readable from Jajuk, devices must be seen as regular directories by the operating system but Jajuk uses this concept to deal with particularities (for instance, a CD-ROM is read-only or a network drive shouldn't be
 scanned all over the day for performance reasons) and to provide a friendlier graphical interface (different icons by device type).</div>

 A device usually contains MP3, OGG and others supported audio files, M3U playlist files and JPG/ GIF/PNG image files for covers.

-What we name a collection is the sum of all the devices you created.
+A 'collection' is the sum of all the devices you created.

 If your music is distributed into several directories, you'll have to create a device by directory or create a device for a common parent directory of your music files.
 A good practice is to centralize all your music under a common directory (like "<home>/My Music" in most operating systems) and to create a single device from this directory.

 ## Creating and configuration devices
-Devices can be created either using the [Device view](view_devices.html) in the Configuration perspective or using the quick start devices wizard (Top menu / Configuration / Devices wizard).
+Devices can be created either using the [Device view](view_devices.html) in the Configuration perspective or using the quick start devices wizard (``Configuration`` top menu / ``Devices wizard``).

 <div class='info'>Note for Windows users: map your drives to a static Letter to make sure the drive letter
 doesn't change, otherwise, the music will no more be available.
-See Microsoft documentation.</div>
+See this [Microsoft documentation](http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/dm_drive_letter.mspx?mfr=true).</div>

 ## Refreshing devices
 Jajuk uses an automatic indexing system: music files tags are not read again at each startup but Jajuk builds a collection to store their content